Replacements guitarist and Minnesota music hero Slim Dunlap dies after long illness

 His family sent out a note that read:

-Midway through his long convalescence in 2019, Warner/Rhino Records released the Replacements’ box set “Dead Man’s Pop.”
-It resulted in many fans and critics giving Dunlap his due praise for energizing the legendary Minneapolis band’s final years — particularly the 1989 album “Don’t Tell a Soul.”
-That’s the record that came closest to reaching the mainstream success that they eschewed as much as it alluded them.
+Midway through his long convalescence, Warner/Rhino Records released the Replacements’ box set “Dead Man’s Pop” in 2019.
+It resulted in many fans and critics giving Dunlap his due praise for energizing the legendary Minneapolis band’s final years — particularly on the 1989 album “Don’t Tell a Soul.”
+That’s the record that came closest to reaching the mainstream success that alluded them as much as they eschewed it.

 “Slim provided a nice yin/yang from [the other members’] bluster,” said “Don’t Tell a Soul” producer Matt Wallace.
 “He was more gentle and brought out a quieter side to these songs, which really was called for.”